-The female condom, also called an internal condom, offers women the advantage of a form of contraception and STI prevention that she can control.
-A female (or internal) condom is a pouch that’s inserted in the vagina or anus before sex to protect against sexually transmitted infection and pregnancy.Due to it’s outer ring, the female condom also offers better protection from herpes and HPV which can be spread from skin to skin contact.
+The internal condom, also called a female condom, offers women the advantage of a form of contraception and STI prevention that she can control.
+A female (or internal) condom is a pouch that’s inserted in the vagina or anus before sex to protect against sexually transmitted infection and pregnancy.Due to it’s outer ring, the internal condom also offers better protection from herpes and HPV which can be spread from skin to skin contact.

 What is it?

 The internal condom is a nitrile pouch that fits inside a woman’s vagina.
 It has a soft ring on each end.
 The outer, larger ring stays on the outside of the vagina and partly covers the labia (lips).
 The inner ring fits on the inside of the vagina, somewhat like a diaphragm, to hold the condom in place.
 The internal condom can also be used in the rectum for anal sex.

 The internal condom should be inserted before the penis touches the vagina.
 It can be inserted anywhere from immediately before to up to 8 hours prior to intercourse–allowing time to plan ahead.
 Another advantage of the female condom—it stays in place whether or not a male partner maintains an erection.

 How to Use It